 What to Do

 You'll definitely want to partake in Italy's famous harvest festivals during this month and indulge in regional delicacies.
 One option is to travel to the postcard historic town of Alba, in the Piedmont region near the border with France.
 The festival is held throughout the month (exact dates vary), and the town comes alive in celebration.
-There is much eating and merrymaking as well as cooking demonstrations by famous chefs, and even folkloric renditions of the history of the truffle.
+There's much eating and merrymaking as well as cooking demonstrations by famous chefs, and even folkloric renditions of the history of the truffle.
 But the festival isn't only about lauding that most-coveted of fungi; wine is on the menu too, and there are plenty of tastings of the season's new bottles.

-If you're a chocolate lover then head to Perugia, the historic capital of the Umbria region, and indulge in the annual EuroChocolate festival.
-This celebration draws chocoholics from across the globe eager to present and sample various chocolate treats.
+If you're a chocolate lover, then head to Perugia, the historic capital of the Umbria region, and indulge in the annual EuroChocolate festival.
+This celebration draws chocoholics from across the globe, eager to present and sample various chocolate treats.
 There are plenty of food stalls, tasting tours, themed events, and even an open-air chocolate factory.
 One of the most famous events is the "chocolate sculpture" portion of the holiday.
 It features talented artisans who create ornate sculptures in real time out of one-square-meter blocks of chocolate, which are then displayed for the duration of the festival.

 Events in October

 Traveling to Italy in October?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information